MustardMan42/Masterful-CSS-Module/README.md

 ### The HTML Side

 It's important to remember that most HTML elements have a beginning and an end.
 For example, a standard text element indicates the start of the element with a pair of angle brackets surrounding the letter p: \<p>.
 After that start indicator text can be typed freely until the text ends or a new paragraph starts.
 At that point HTML needs another pair of angle brackets with a forward slash before the letter p to indicate the end, like so: \</p>.
-If you use \<div> to start a container you need to make sure that at the end of the contained you place a \</div> to indicate where the container ends.
+If you use \<div> to start a container you need to make sure that at the end of the container you place a \</div> to indicate where the container ends.
 HTML will try to include these end brackets if you forget, but it may make mistakes if your end brackets are missing.

 Here are some of the most common HTML elements I've used in Foundry:
 * \<p> is the most common element, and it contains body text.